-This section contains information on the current threat level to the United Kingdom, British interests overseas and Gibraltar from terrorist attacks, and what the Royal Gibraltar Police is doing to keep Gibraltar safe.
+This section contains information on the current threat level to Gibraltar from terrorist attacks, and what the Royal Gibraltar Police is doing to keep Gibraltar safe.
 There are also some answers to common questions about policing tactics and how we investigate terrorism.

 Threat levels are designed to give a broad indication of the likelihood of a terrorist attack.

-The threat level to the United Kingdom from international terrorism is currently ‘Severe’.
-This means that a terrorist 'attack is highly likely'.
+The threat level to Gibraltar from international terrorism is currently at ‘MODERATE’.
+This means that a terrorist attack is possibile but not likely.

-The threat level to Gibraltar from international terrorism is currently at ‘Substantial’.
-This means that a terrorist ‘attack is a strong possibility’.
+The threat level to the United Kingdom from international terrorism is currently ‘SEVERE’.
+This means that a terrorist attack is highly likely.

-The threat level for the United Kingdom, British Interests overseas and Gibraltar from international terrorism is set by the Joint Terrorism Analysis Centre (JTAC).
+The threat level for Gibraltar from international terrorism is set by the Gibraltar Contingency Council.

 In reaching a judgement on the appropriate threat level in any given circumstance several factors need to be taken into account.
 These include:

 Threat levels in themselves do not require specific responses from the public.
 They are a tool for security practitioners working across different sectors of the Critical National Infrastructure (CNI) and the police to use in determining what protective security response may be required.

 Vigilance is vital regardless of the current national threat level.
 It is especially important given the current national threat.
 Sharing national threat levels with the general public keeps everyone informed.
 It explains the context for the various security measures (for example airport security or bag searches) which we may encounter in our daily lives.